 How to Reduce the Cost of Divorce in Missouri

 If your divorce is uncontested and you and your spouse agree on most issues, you may be able to file for divorce using an online service for between $250-$500.
-You might also use a mediator, a professional who you do have to pay for but who will reduce your need for hours with attorneys and hours in court (and thus reduce your costs).
+You might also use a mediator, a professional you have to pay for, but who will reduce your need for hours with attorneys and hours in court (and thus reduce your costs).
 A mediator may reduce time and attorney’s fees by $5,000.

 To keep divorce costs low and efficiently part from your spouse, try the following: